functionless/functionless/website/docs/concepts/event-bridge/index.md

 # Event Bridge

-Functionless makes the development of Event Driven Architectures (EDA) simple with its typesafe fluent API for AWS Event Bridge.
+Functionless simplifies development of Event Driven Architectures (EDA) with a typesafe and fluent API for AWS Event Bridge.

 ```ts
 const bus = new EventBus<SignUpEvent, CheckoutEvent>();